maiksteffan/Sequenzboard/README.md

 - ✅ Well Documented

 ---

-# Programms to implement
+# Core Interaction for every program
 ## Sequences
-Sequences are the main Part of every program.
+- Sequences are the main Part of every program.
-They consist of a List of Holds, seperated by a comma, that need to be touched in a consecutive order.
+- They consist of a List of Holds, seperated by a comma, that need to be touched in a consecutive order. (e.g. "A,R,T,E,V,Y")
-For example "A,R,T,E,V,Y".
-If two Holds are not seperated by a comma, they should be touched simoulatiously within a tolerance of 500ms.
+- If two Holds are not seperated by a comma, they should be touched simoulatiously within a tolerance of 500ms. (e.g. "AR,TE,VY")
-For example "AR,TE,VY"
-The two different Touch-LED Interactions can also be combined like this:
+- The two different Touch-LED Interactions can also be combined. (e.g "A,R,T,E,VY")
-In this example you only touch the last two holds simoulatiously: "A,R,T,E,VY"

 Try out how Sequeces are interpreted from a Sequence-String: https://editor.p5js.org/maikstf/full/QCS-UwFKY